8 Key Drivers of Email Open Rates

 Every mobile device comes with an email app, enabling you to reach your customers wherever they are.
 Email open rates from mobile devices account for 81 percent of average open rates, which involves special attention to three elements in an email: subject lines, design elements and call-to-actions.

-• Subject lines must be short and communicate your message straight away due to mobile’s smaller screen size.
+- Subject lines must be short and communicate your message straight away due to smaller screen sizes on mobile.

 Bringing these three elements together will craft a stronger mobile experience and promote higher email open rates among your audience.